AsKsKenny/Password-Generator/README.md

 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~

+1:)
+password_generator.pyw
+Generates password and auto copies it from GUI does not open a console

+2:)
 password_generator_gui.py

-Generates Password and auto copies it from GUI
+Generates password and auto copies it from GUI opens up a console

 password.py

-Just Prints a 40 digits password to Command Line
+Just prints a 40 digits password to Command Line

 Dependencies: